 The end result?

-It doesn’t completely tame them, though, because Golden Retrievers are known for being high energy, excellent swimmers that are obedient and eager to learn.
+It doesn’t completely tame them, though, because Golden Retrievers are known for being high-energy, excellent swimmers who are obedient and eager to learn.

 This makes them perfect for tracking, hunting, retrieving, guarding, obedience, and search and rescue roles.